 - naturally flexible

 - eco-friendly – easily recycled with other plastics

 - less expensive than PVC roofing

 - Energy Star compliant to provide energy savings

-- reflects heat radiation – better than EPDM
+- reflects solar heat (infra-red radiation) – better than EPDM

 - resists mold growth, dirt accumulation, tears impact and punctures